 Deep learning is beginning to work its way into conversations when Artificial Intelligence is being discussed.
 But what exactly is “Deep Learning?”

-As research and technology improved over the years, computer scientists started creating Artificial Neural Networks by developing layers of algorithmic equations.
-These layers are able to process vast amount of data and as the data is used to recognize speech and visual objects.
+As research and technology have improved over the years, computer scientists have begun creating Artificial Neural Networks by developing layers of algorithmic equations.
+These layers are able to process vast amounts of data that are then used to recognize speech and visual objects.

 The end goal of the research is to successfully use predictive and learning algorithms that act similarly to a real life neural network, or in other words, an artificial human brain.